Start » Research & AI » Research within wound

 RiksSår, the Swedish National Quality Registry for Ulcer Treatment, including hard-to-heal leg and foot ulcers and pressure wounds was initiated in Blekinge and has been a national quality register for hard-to-heal wounds since 2009.
 RiksSår has laid the foundation and shown how a structured wound treatment with a focus on diagnosis, targeted treatments and follow-up has improved care for patients with wounds.

-RiksSår has actively participated in the validation of Dermicus Wound over the years and the platform has been tested by care providers connected to the quality register in a large number of places in the country.
+RiksSår has actively participated in the validation of Dermicus Telewound over the years and the platform has been tested by care providers connected to the quality register in a large number of places in the country.

 Research network